Kong/docs.konghq.com/app/_src/gateway/upgrade-v2.md

 If you are running 1.x, upgrade to 2.8.2 first and then to 3.0.x and 3.1.x at a minimum.
 Finally, upgrade to
 {{page.kong_version}} from there.

-In either case, you can review the [upgrade considerations](#upgrade-considerations-and-breaking-changes), then follow the [database migration](#migrate-db) instructions.
+In either case, you can review the {% if_version lte:3.2.x %}[upgrade considerations and breaking changes](#upgrade-considerations-and-breaking-changes){% endif_version %} breaking changes for your version, then follow the [database migration](#migrate-db) instructions.

 ## Upgrade path for {{site.base_gateway}} {{page.kong_version}}